onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 The end-to-end service reliability and availability in a virtualized environment will greatly depend on the ability to monitor and manage the behavior of Virtual Network Functions in real-time.
-OpenECOMP platform must be able to monitor the health of the network and VNFs through collection of event and performance data directly from network resources utilizing standardized APIs without the need for an EMS.
-The VNF provider must provide visibility into VNF performance and fault at the VNFC level (VNFC is the smallest granularity of functionality in our architecture) to allow OpenECOMP to proactively monitor, test, diagnose and trouble shoot the health and behavior of VNFs at their source.
+ONAP platform must be able to monitor the health of the network and VNFs through collection of event and performance data directly from network resources utilizing standardized APIs without the need for an EMS.
+The VNF provider must provide visibility into VNF performance and fault at the VNFC level (VNFC is the smallest granularity of functionality in our architecture) to allow ONAP to proactively monitor, test, diagnose and trouble shoot the health and behavior of VNFs at their source.

 Virtualization Environment Ready